W136648 - Early Childhood Educator

 - Helping preparation snacks such as fresh fruit.

-- Assisting with various administration tasks.
+- Assisting with various general administration tasks.

 Student Requirements

-Maintain interest and participate in work duties
+• Maintain interest and participate in tasks and work duties.

-Be well mannered and behave in a respectful and responsible manner
+• Be well mannered and behave in a respectful and responsible manner.

-Follow management instructions
+• Follow management instructions.

-Act in accordance with Occupational Health and Safety (OHS) requirements
+• Act in accordance with Occupational Health and Safety (OHS) requirements.

-Work within the team
+• Work within the team.

-Listen and take advice from fellow workers
+• Listen and take advice from fellow workers.

-Respect other people’s belongings
+• Respect other people’s belongings.

-Keep a note pad and pen handy to take notes for their own reference
+• Keep a note pad and pen handy to take notes for their own reference.

-Demonstrate the skills they have developed through their course
+• Demonstrate the skills they have developed through their course.

-Take their Log Book to the work placement every day
+• Take their Logbook to the work placement every day.

 Pre-placement Requirements.